blueOkiris/aip-man/README.md

   + Usage: `aipman run <app-name> [args]...`
   + This command will run one of your installed apps, so you don't have to navigate to the install directory to launch them.
   + You can also pass any number of arguments to the AppImage if you so choose.
+- Restore
+  + Usage: `aipman restore`
+  + This command will take the backup file `.aipman_backup.tar.gz` and unpack it where ~/Applications used to be.

+There are two additional options that can be passed in before providing a subcommand:
-Additionally, if you want to review changes first, you can add the --ask/-a tag which will cause the application to ask you if you want to continue.
+- If you want to review changes first, you can add the --ask/-a tag which will cause the application to ask you if you want to continue.
 Defaults to yes.
+- If you want to create a backup before making a change, you can use the --backup/-b tag that can be restored from via `aipman restore`

 ## Contributing